matthew-godin/Licode/README.md

 deno run --allow-net src/main.ts
 ```

 DENO_DIR allows us to save the packages we use in our licode repository.
+The packages are what we import using URLs at the top of our .ts files.

 #### Have DENO_DIR Permanently Set On Your System